pypa/packaging.python.org/source/guides/creating-command-line-tools.rst

 .. code-block:: console

-	$ greet --knight --name Lancelot
+	$ greet --knight Lancelot
 	Greetings, dear Sir Lancelot!
-	$ greet --gender feminine --name Parks
+	$ greet --gender feminine Parks
 	Greetings, dear Ms. Parks!
 	$ greet --gender masculine
 	Greetings, dear Mr. what's-his-name!

+Since this example uses ``typer``, you could now also get an overview of the program's usage by calling it with the ``--help`` option, or configure completions via the ``--install-completion`` option.

 To just run the program without installing it permanently, use ``pipx run``, which will create a temporary (but cached) virtual environment for it:

 .. code-block:: console